Generic Name: epirubicin (EP-i-ROO-bi-sin)

 - if you have liver or kidney problems, an infection, bone marrow problems (eg, low blood platelet levels, low white blood cell levels), or mouth or tongue sores or swelling (stomatitis)

-- if you have a history of heart problems, radiation treatment, or if you have previously received epirubicin or similar medicines (eg, doxorubicin, daunorubicin)
+- if you have a history of heart problems (eg, heart block, irregular heartbeat) or radiation treatment, or if you have previously received epirubicin or similar medicines (eg, doxorubicin, daunorubicin)

 - if you are taking medicines that may affect heart function (eg, calcium channel blockers, trastuzumab).
 Ask your doctor if you are unsure if any of your medicines may affect heart function